35 time and money saving tips to start using today. Did you know neem oil deters mosquitoes or that diatomaceous earth keeps pests away?

 - Place plywood in an unused loft space and load with broken-down cardboard boxes.
 I don’t know how many times I went looking for just one empty box!

 - Keep natural kitty litter in the back of your car during the winter.
-It helps with weight if you are on ice and can be scattered on the ground to help if you are stuck.
+It acts as a weight when you are on ice and can be scattered on the ground to help if you are stuck.
 Plus-it’s biodegradable.

 I’m sure there are many more tips and tricks out there, but this is a great list to start with!